Skip to main content

 1. Newly deposited funds

-2. Funds settled from your sale transactions.
+2. Funds settled from your sale transactions

-Unsettled funds may be used to open new positions but closing positions with unsettled funds may result in Good-Faith Violation.
+Unsettled funds refer to the proceeds from the sale of a security prior to settlement date.
+Unsettled funds may be used to open new positions, but closing positions with unsettled funds may result in a Good Faith Violation.

-On Jan 1, you deposited $1,000 via wire transfer, and purchased 10 shares of ABC stock at $100/share.
+• On January 1, you deposited $1,000 via Wire and purchased 10 shares of "ABC" stock at $100/share.

 Still got questions?
 Contact TradeUP Customer Support by email at support@tradeup.com or reach out to us on Live Chat!